 The Solicitors’ Sole Practitioners Group (SSPG) is a not-for-profit independent stakeholder group, providing professional and pastoral support, training and regulatory representation on behalf of all Sole Practitioner solicitors in England and Wales.

-Penny Raby has been a Sole Practitioner specialising in family law for 25 years.
-She runs a practice with her forensic accountant husband Mike Gordon.
-Together they specialise in divorce cases that involve business and complex finances and Inheritance Act disputes.
+Penny Raby has been a Sole Practitioner specialising in family law for 26 years.
+Her practice, Penny Raby and Co Family Lawyers, which she runs with her forensic accountant husband Mike Gordon, specialises in divorce cases that involve business and complex finances and Inheritance Act disputes.

-Penny believes in empowering her clients and offers an alternative approach to solving family disputes .
-Her offices in the Georgian market town of Pershore were converted from cottages dating back to the fifteenth century , and the presence of the staff dogs completes the relaxed and welcoming atmosphere.
-She is actively involved promoting her profession , even taking a pantomime performance to successful European networking meetings .
-Penny represented her profession at national and local level on television and radio .
+Penny believes in empowering her clients and offers an alternative approach to solving family disputes.
+Her offices in the Georgian market town of Pershore were converted from cottages dating back to the fifteenth century, and the presence of the staff dogs completes the relaxed and welcoming atmosphere.
+She is actively involved promoting her profession, even taking a pantomime performance to successful European networking meetings.
+Penny represented her profession at national and local level on television and radio.
 In 2014, she won Worcestershire Family Lawyer of the Year award and in 2015, she was nominated for the National Family Law Magazine Family Law Firm of the Year.
-Last year Penny was elected chair of the Solicitors’ Sole Practitioners Group.
+In 2019, Penny was elected chair of the Solicitors’ Sole Practitioners Group and has remained in that position throughout the pandemic, scheduled to hand over to the Vice Chair Joanna Connelly at the live SPG conference in Ascot 8-10 October 2021.

-Tell as a little bit about the Sole Practitioners Group
+Tell us a little bit about the Sole Practitioners Group

 Besides acting as a mouthpiece for sole practitioners, we also act as a networking centre, advisor and referrer.
 We support our members through local groups, we organise training and conferences and we communicate through our website and the ‘Solo Journal’ which is our periodic magazine.